trattner/trattner.github.io/_pages/poker.md

 ---
 layout: about
-title: 'Texas Hold&#39;em Is A Bad Bet'
+title: "Texas Hold'em Is A Bad Bet"
 permalink: /poker/
 date: 2019-1-25
 description: 'My thoughts on playing poker professionally from 2018.'